sysplay/bbb/README.md

 + Toolchain: Toolchain used for cross compilation.
 Install using install_toolchain script under it
 + Workshops: Various patches to customize the content for the various workshops conducted @ SysPlay

-Brief about the various workshops conducted @ SysPlay (https://sysplay.in)
+Brief about the various BBB related workshops conducted @ SysPlay (https://sysplay.in)

 + Embedded C & Firmware Development (ECFD)
 	- Info Link: https://sysplay.in/index.php?pagefile=ecfd_weekend_workshop